-- (1) This section applies if- - (a) an authorised officer or police officer takes a child into the chief executive's custody; and - (b) a child protection order granting custody or guardianship of the child to someone other than the chief executive is in force. - (2) The order, so far as it relates to the child's custody or guardianship, ceases to have effect while the chief executive's custody of the child continues.
+- (a) an authorised officer or police officer takes a child into the chief executive's custody; and - (b) a child protection order granting custody or guardianship of the child to someone other than the chief executive is in force.

+(2) The order, so far as it relates to the child's custody or guardianship, ceases to have effect while the chief executive's custody of the child continues.